-- Hose off or damp mop the sport floor tiles with a mild soap and water mixture for tough or caked on dirt and/or stains.
+- Hosing off or mopping the sport floor tiles with a mild soap and water mixture for tough or caked-on dirt and/or stains.

 Indoor Sports Tiles are easy to install.
 Installation of these floor tiles typically includes:

-- If your flooring is going up to a wall, make sure the female side (loops) of the tile is facing away from the wall.
+- Make sure the female side (loops) of the tile is facing away from the wall.

 Game Line Application:

-For painted game lines, you will want to use a two part polyurethane paint.
+For painted game lines, you will want to use two-part polyurethane paint.